iwasahighwayman/my-white-whale/README.md

 ![Illuminated LED Lighting](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0114-led-lights-illuminated-20220226.JPG)

-# How on earth did i get here?
+# How on earth did I get here?
-The last thing i remember hearing before tumbling down the hole was "_I'm late, I'm late!
+The last thing I remember hearing before tumbling down the hole was "_I'm late, I'm late!
 For a very important date!
 No time to say 'hello, goodbye,' I'm late, I'm late, I'm late!_".

 We added a small covered open-air sitting area over our patio, and thought it would be nice to add some lighting for when sitting outside in the evening.
 It was a conscious decision to not added outdoor electricity, to stay within budget and maintain the aesthetics.
 The sitting area faces north, and gets very little sunlight, particularly during winter; initially solar-powered lighting did not seem like an option, but more on that later.